intelligent-machine-learning/dlrover/docs/design/autotuing-design.md

     """The rate at which the model's parameters are updated during training."""

     optimizer: str
-    """The optimization algorithm used to adjust the model's parameters."""
+    """The optimizer algorithm used to adjust the model's parameters."""

     scheduler: str
     """The learning rate scheduler used to dynamically adjust the learning rate during training."""